lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 }
 ```

 Our model also needs to be able to be hydrated from its events.
-We can handle that by simply applying all the events in order to build up our model.
+We can handle that by applying all the events to build up our model.

 ```php
 abstract class EventSourcedAggregate